 Refined, treated furniture.
 Glam, shiny, treated.
 Rich details.
 Extensive use of bronze, gold, gilt.
 Highly ornate, decorative, fanciful.
 Heirloom or antique furniture.
 Dramatic, layered window treatments.
 Saturated & muted tones.
 Formal.
 Symmetric.
 Full, busy.
 Historic.
 Curvilinear, curly, twirls, flowy.
 Floral.
 Mixed patterns and textures.
 Rich textures.
 Can be dark or dramatic.
 Structured.
 Aesthetics.

-You may also like Traditional or Victorian styles.
+You may also like Traditional, Victorian, Luxe or Shabby Chic styles.

 You are a lover of Traditional!